toralf/tor-relays/README.md

 ## Details

 Replace _public_ with _private_ for a private Tor bridge or with _snowflake_ for the _Snowflake standlone proxy_.
 Add something like `metrics_port: 1234` to expose Tor metrics.
 The firewall is configured to allow the Prometheus server only to scrape metrics from _ipv4 address:metrics_port_.
 By setting

 ```yaml
 prometheus_node_exporter: true
 ```

-and heving the ip address of a Prometheus server defined (e.g. `prometheus_server: "1.2.3.4"` in _secrets/local.yaml_ or _inventory/all.yaml_) then the _Prometheus node exporter_ is installed and configured to deliver metrics at _ipv4 address:9100/metrics_.
+for a system and having a Prometheus server ip defined (e.g. `prometheus_server: "1.2.3.4"` in _secrets/local.yaml_ or _inventory/all.yaml_) a _Prometheus node exporter_ is installed
+and configured to deliver metrics at _ipv4-address:9100/metrics_.

 The value _targets_ used in the Prometheus server config file can be created (i.e. for metrics port 9999) by:

 ```bash